What is a charge-off?

 It is all-too-common in the third-party collections business for debts to be sold and re-sold with very little (if any) documentation.
 If you see the same charge-off account listed several times with multiple different collection agencies, it is worth it to have each agency verify the debt before proceeding further.

-Confirming who actually owns the debt will ensure that you don’t pay an unscrupulous debt collector who will take the money even if they no longer own the debt.
+Confirming who actually owns the account will ensure that you don’t pay an unscrupulous debt collector who will take the money even if they no longer own the debt.

 You Aren’t Sure You Owe the Amount Listed on the Charge-Off

-Sometimes debt collectors try to tack on bogus fees and interest.
-Unless the agreement you signed with the original creditor stipulates that third-party collection agencies can add their own fees and interest, debt collection agencies cannot do this.
+Sometimes a collection agency will try to tack on bogus fees and interest.
+Unless the agreement you signed with the original creditor stipulates that a third-party debt collector can add their own fees and interest, they cannot do this.

-It is also possible that you paid off the debt, but due to an error in the system, your account was flagged as a charge-off.
-If you have any proof that the debt was paid, you absolutely should not pay a charge-off.
+It is also possible that you paid off the balance, but due to an error in the system, your account was flagged as a charge-off.
+If you have any proof that the balance was paid, you absolutely should not pay it.

 However, even if you don’t have proof, having the debt verified may still work in your favor.
 A professional credit repair specialist will be able to advise you on the best course of action if you aren’t sure how to proceed.